-At their training, the new Rangers met Richmond Ranger alumni and made new friends, learned about butterflies and other wild pollinators and about pollinators’ connection with our food through a lunch-cooking demonstration.
-An hour-long workshop at a local nursery also taught them about planting and plant selection.
+This year, a new team of Richmond Rangers joined “alumni” Rangers to expand the work that began a year ago.
+At their training, the new Rangers learned about butterflies and other wild pollinators.
+A half-day workshop at a local pesticide-free nursery also taught them about planting and plant selection.

 Richmond Butterflyway locations

-Use this interactive map to explore the locations of butterfly-friendly pollinator patches that were established in Richmond by volunteer Butterflyway Rangers with the support of local residents, groups, schools and city officials and Foundation staff.
+Use this interactive map to explore the locations of butterfly-friendly pollinator patches that volunteer Butterflyway Rangers established in Richmond with the support of local residents, groups, schools, city officials and Foundation staff.